 From a distance though, these moments are seamlessly embedded into the overall landscape of the work.
 An elusive narrative disperses.
 Though maybe this is not a narrative at all; something else seems to be at play.
 But the ambiguity does not compel one to logically decipher the image at hand.
 Surrendering to the ambiguity, allowing the feeling produced by the work to congeal and wash over is perhaps what engenders the desire to enter; to purposefully explore.

 Yet, I contemplate this further and it occurs that the garden comparison is restrictive because it only attempts to delineate one aspect of the work.
 A garden is an enclosed space so a more accurate reading may be to compare the process of Nathan’s drawings to building a garden within a forest.
 The work is always subject to an unpredictable and unbounded environment encroaching upon it.
-The forest is symbolic of the unconscious and is widely depicted (most commonly in folklore, literature, art, and film) as an endless terrain where life wildly thrives.
-Vividly expressed as mysterious, it represents secrecy and romance.
+The forest is symbolic of the unconscious and is depicted (most commonly in folklore, literature, art, and film) as a wild and endless terrain where life thrives.
+Expressed as mysterious, it represents secrecy and romance.
 A domain where man lacks control and is vulnerable.
 A place where light and dark comes and goes.

 Against the heavy darkness, on the edge of birdnester, is blue ink on a strip of soft linen stitched to another piece of linen.
 Forging the impression of clouds and air, I imagine it moving in the wind.
 Hope.
 An exhilarating lift from shadowy depths into a bright blue sky.
 Water rippling alongside the forest floor.
 Sleepy eyes open.
 A fresh idea follows.
 Going out in the morning.